thunlp/OpenNE/README.md

 ## Compare with other packages

 We list the classification result of various methods in different datasets.
-We set the dimension of vectors = 128 and **p=1, q=1** in node2vec.
+We set the dimension of vectors = 128, **p=1, q=1** in node2vec and **kstep=4** in GraRep .
 DeepWalk can walk faster than node2vec because it only accepts binary edges.
 As a result, the time of DeepWalk is shorter than node2vec's.

 GCN is an approach for semi-supervised learning on graph-structured data.
 GCN performs batch gradient descent using the full dataset for every training iteration, so it can't work with GPU on a large dataset.
 And GCN is suitable for the dataset whose nodes have features.